nolawnchairs/lib-m3u8/README.md

 ## Modifying slices

-The `M3u8Slice` class also includes methods that can be used to modify the slice's contents.
+The `M3u8Slice` class also includes methods that can be used to generate slices with modified metadata and segments.

+These methods all return a new `M3u8Slice` instance, and do not mutate the original slice.

 ### Inserting meta